HoTT/Coq-HoTT/STYLE.md

   merging (which doesn't always mean making the changes, but a discussion must be had and resolved).

+- In general, a pull request should not be merged unless Travis CI confirms that it builds successfully.
+Exceptions to this rule sometimes have to be made if the Travis configuration is broken for some unrelated reason, but in that case it is better if the person(s) approving the pull request confirms locally that it builds successfully.

+  Note also that Travis doesn't automatically restart itself on a pull request when the master branch changes, so if other pull requests have been merged in the interval since a given pull request was first submitted it may be necessary to manually restart Travis before merging it.

 - In the absence of objections, two approvals suffice for a pull request to be merged.
 Thus, instead of giving a second approval one may just merge the pull request.